 And if you miss the window all together and you’re gearing up for spring planting, it’s probably too late.
 That’s because bulbs spend all winter chilling (literally) and gathering nutrients to push those blooms out in the spring.

 Want more garden content?
-Check out my post on How to Harvest Zinnia Seeds, my tips for How to Plant a Garden From Scratch, and this post on 18 DIY Garden Ideas for Small Spaces.
+Check out my article on How to Harvest Zinnia Seeds and my tips for How to Plant a Garden From Scratch.

 Now it’s time to start digging.
 Your bulbs will likely come with instructions on how deep to plant them.
 However, a general rule of thumb is that the bulbs should be about 8 inches below the soil line.
 Make sure to dig your hole about 10-12 inches deep and backfill with some compost to give the bulb a drainage buffer.

-You can punish yourself by using a small shovel…or you can invest in a bulb planter or bulb auger!
+You can punish yourself by using a small shovel…or you can invest in a bulb planter or bulb auger (affiliate links)!
 I got an auger that attaches to my cordless drill.
 This saves a lot of time and hand cramping!
 I used the auger and the planter in combination.

 Once you have a hole, stick the bulb in with the pointy side up.
 (If you mess that up, nature will probably find a way.
 But why chance it?)
 Backfill with well-draining soil and water the bulbs.